chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

     - Minecraft trees, creatures and more.
   + Implement asynchoronous concurrent processes
     - Will be implementing the simple case first, where only the main thread can create new threads.
 Unlike originally planned, these new threads will not create new ones.
-      + For things like biomes, I originally intended for two main futures will be used.
-Those that the main thread will wait on, and those that handle the creation of biomes.
-These second futures would also have other async futures which would do the actual biome, creatures, trees... setup.
+      + For things like biomes, I implement an iterative process that creates multiple threads to instantiate these objects.
+For objects, minecraft items, that would be small only one thread is used.